kalyanpesala17/Nov9_10_Hackathon/Data_Science_Challenge/Readme.md

-You will need Jupyter notebooks installed to view/execute the example script included here.
+You will need Jupyter notebooks installed to work with the script included here - you can view a pdf version of the script here as well.

 Additionally, in order to run this script you need to download data from this link: (you will have to create an account on the site but it's free)